-However, not all of these tricks will work on your particular automobile; your mileage may vary depending on where the dent is exactly, and what your body panel, hood, or bumper is made out of (aluminum, carbon fiber, plastic, fiberglass, steel, etc.).
+However, not all of these tricks will work on your particular automobile; your mileage may vary depending on where the dent is and what your body panel, hood, or bumper is made of (aluminum, carbon fiber, plastic, fiberglass, steel, etc.).
 For instance, aluminum has little memory properties, so paintless dent removal is much more difficult.

-Not only can you unclog a drain with a plunger, you can get out small- to medium-sized dents out of your car too.
+Not only can you unclog a drain with a plunger, but you can also get out small- to medium-sized dents out of your car too.
 Just splash some water on both the plunger and the dent and start pushing and pulling until it pops out.
 Make sure to use a cup plunger (for sinks), not a flange one (for toilets).

 Reversing into an object is one of the easiest ways to get a dent.
 So for plastic bumpers, even if you attempt to take off the bumper, it might still be difficult to push out the dent because of how stiff the plastic is.
 Solve this issue by boiling some water in a pot and throwing it on the dent.

 As soon as you've poured the water, reach behind the bumper and try to pop the dent back in.
 Thanks to the heat of the water, the plastic should be a bit more flexible, making it easier to put back into place.

 Since the heat won't last very long, you'll have to work quickly.
 If the dent doesn't completely go out, keep dumping boiling water on it until you've popped it all the way back out.

 Another popular method for removing car dents out of plastic material involves using two popular household products: a hair dryer and compressed air.